cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 **Save the file** and exit it.

 Finally, let's edit the [`/etc/config/firewall`](https://openwrt.org/docs/guide-user/firewall/firewall_configuration) config.
 Many things that can be done at the firewall level and for this reason, it's often the most overwhelming part of the configuration.
-Fortunately, in our case, all that we need to do here is simply **copy** the default `lan` config for the new `default`.
+Fortunately, in our case, all that we need to do here is simply **copy** the original `lan` config for the new `default`.
 That is, anything that has `lan` we will

 1. copy the related config;
 2. paste it immediately below the equivalent `lan` config;